-What are some conditions or circumstances that would prevent the MBDP from being able to use a donation?
+What are some conditions or circumstances that would prevent the MBDP from being able to accept a donation?

 - Next of kin do not agree with the donation of the body